Last updated: April 13, 2022

 Some info about temporary exceptions to HIPPA to allow for more telemedicine visits.
 Good info about which platforms are and aren’t okay to use: Notification of Enforcement Discretion for telehealth remote communications during the COVID-19 nationwide public health emergency

-Information from NARM about testing and recertification in light of closures due to COVID-19: Notice to all CPM Applicants and Candidates for Recertification
+- Testing and recertification in light of closures due to COVID-19: Response to NARM Examination Site Closures

-List of web resources for parents and communities from Prevent Child Abuse America: https://preventchildabuse.org/coronavirus-resources/
+List of web resources for parents and communities from Prevent Child Abuse America.

 The National Association of Certified Professional Midwives (NACPM) is offering access to the recording of their webinar Coronavirus: Midwives on the Front Line, featuring Aviva Romm.